 The expedition leader is responsible for dynamic risk management on the expedition itself.

-Key risks encountered on this specific expedition include desert driving and blisters.
+Key risks encountered on this specific expedition include desert driving and blisters leading to infections.
 If you would like to see the full Risk Assessment for this expedition, please email email@example.com

 Incident management and medical.